Battle of Talladega

-The Battle of Talladega was fought between the Tennessee Militia and the Red Stick Creek Indians during the Creek War, in the vicinity of the present-day county and city of Talladega, Alabama, in the United States.
+The Battle of Talladega was fought between the Tennessee Militia and the Red Stick Creek Native Americans during the Creek War, in the vicinity of the present-day county and city of Talladega, Alabama, in the United States.

 Background

-When General John Coffee returned to Fort Strother after defeating the Red Sticks at the Battle of Tallushatchee, General Andrew Jackson received a call for help from friendly Creeks who were being besieged by Red Sticks at Talladega.
-Jackson and his force of about 2,000 men (about 1,200 infantry and 800 cavalry) were camped at Ten Islands on the Coosa River, near the present day Henry Neely Dam.
+When General John Coffee returned to Fort Strother after defeating the Red Sticks at the Battle of Tallushatchee, General Andrew Jackson received a call for help from allied Creeks who were being besieged by Red Stick rebels at Talladega.
+Jackson and his force of about 2,000 men (about 1,200 infantry and 800 cavalry) were camped at Ten Islands on the Coosa River, near the present day Neely Henry Dam.
 The Creeks under command of Weatherford numbered about 700 warriors.
-A few white men and about 150 friendly Indians known as White Sticks, were inside a small defensive area known as Fort Leslie (it is often called Fort Lashley mistakenly).
-Fort Lashley was a palisade constructed around the trading post of a Mr. Leslie.
+A few white men and about 150 allied Indians were inside a small stockade named Fort Leslie (it is often called Fort Lashley mistakenly).
+Fort Leslie was built around the trading post of a Mr. Leslie.

-One of the White Sticks in the stockade was Chief Chinnabee.
-His son Selocta Chinnabby, according to legend, put a pigskin with its head still attached over his body and grunted and routed through the surrounding Red Sticks after dark.
-When he got to the edge of the encampment he shed the skin and ran through the wilderness until he reached Jackson's camp.